UKHomeOffice/vaultctl/README.md

 COMMANDS:
-   synchronize, sync	synchonrize the users, policies, secrets and backends help, h		Shows a list of commands or help for one command
+   synchronize, sync	synchonrize the users, policies, secrets and backends transit, tr, trans	Encrypts / decrypts files using the Vault transit backend help, h		Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   -A, --vault-addr "http://127.0.0.1:8200"	the url address of the vault service [$VAULT_ADDR] -u, --vault-username 			the vault username to use to authenticate to vault service [$VAULT_USERNAME] -t, --vault-password 			the vault password to use to authenticate to vault service [$VAULT_PASSWORD] -c, --credentials 				the path to a file (json|yaml) containing the username and password for userpass authenticaion [$VAULT_CRENDENTIALS]
+   -A, --vault-addr "http://127.0.0.1:8200"	the url address of the vault service [$VAULT_ADDR] -u, --vault-username 			the vault username to use to authenticate to vault service [$VAULT_USERNAME] -p, --vault-password 			the vault password to use to authenticate to vault service [$VAULT_PASSWORD] -c, --credentials 				the path to a file (json|yaml) containing the username and password for userpass authenticaion [$VAULT_CRENDENTIALS]
-   -k, --kubeconfig "/home/jest/.kube.config"	the path to a file containing the kubeconfig for kubernetes authentication [$KUBE_CONFIG]
-   -C, --kube-context 				the kube context to use for authenticating to the api [$KUBE_CONTEXT] -H, --kube-api 				the url for the kubernetes api used to polulate the vault secrets [$KUBE_API] --verbose					switch on verbose logging for debug purposed --kube-populate				whether or not to populate the vault crendentials into the namespaces --help, -h					show help
+   --verbose					switch on verbose logging for debug purposed --kube-populate				whether or not to populate the vault crendentials into the namespaces --help, -h					show help